hund030/TeamsFx_Wiki_review/Upgrade-project-to-use-Teams-Toolkit-5.0-features.md

 ### File changes

-1. Moved everything in `.fx` to `teamsfx` folder with new file format.
-    * Created new `app.yml` and `app.local.yml` files in `teamsfx` folder
+1. Created `teamsapp.yml` and `teamsapp.local.yml` in your project root folder
+    > These file contains lifecycle configuration for your project
-    * Moved contents in `state.{env}.json`, `config.{env}.json` and `{env}.userdata` to `.env.{env}` in `teamsfx` folder
+2. Moved environment files in `.fx` to `.env.{env}` in `teamsAppEnv` folder
+    > The environment files in old project contains `state.{env}.json`, `config.{env}.json` and `{env}.userdata`
-2. Moved `templates/appPackage` to `appPackage` and updated placeholders in it per latest tooling's requirement.
+3. Moved `templates/appPackage` to `appPackage` and updated placeholders in it per latest tooling's requirement.
+    > The tooling now uses `${{ENV_VAR_NAME}}` to reference environment variables and all old placeholders have been renamed to environment variable
-3. Moved `templates/appPackage/aad.template.json` to `aad.manifest.template.json` and updated placeholders in it per latest tooling's requirement.
+4. Moved `templates/appPackage/aad.template.json` to `aad.manifest.template.json` and updated placeholders in it per latest tooling's requirement.
-4. Moved `.fx/configs/azure.parameter.{env}.json` to `templates/azure` and updated placeholders in it per latest tooling's requirement.
+    > The tooling now uses `${{ENV_VAR_NAME}}` to reference environment variables and all old placeholders have been renamed to environment variable
 5. Updated `.vscode/tasks.json` and `.vscode/launch.json`.
-6. Updated `.gitignore` to ignore new environment files in `teamsfx` folder.
+6. Updated `.gitignore` to ignore new environment files.
+7. Removed `.fx` folder
+    > Content under this folder is no longer used.

-> All existing files will be moved into `teamsfx/.backup` folder for your reference.
+> All existing files will be moved into `.backup` folder for your reference.
 You can safely delete the `.backup` folder after you have compared and reviewed the changes.

-## Changes to existing features in VS Code Teams Toolkit
+## Restore your project configuration

+If you still want to restore your project configuration after the upgrade is successful and continue to use old version Teams Toolkit, you can:
+1. Copy every folder / file under `.backup` folder to your project root path
+    > You can safely overwrite any existing files if you didn't change the files after upgrade.
+2. Remove the new folders / files mentioned in [File Changes](#file-changes) section:
+    * teamsapp.yml and teamsapp.local.yml
+    * aad.manifest.template.json
+    * teamsAppEnv folder
+    * appPackage folder

+## Feature changes that impact your development flow

 If you're using VS Code Teams Toolkit, there're some changes to existing features you should be aware of: